open-orchestra/open-orchestra-docs/en/user_guide/node_configuration.rst

 -----------------------------------------------------------

 This attribute manages the importance of the page regarding the other pages.
-It is use in the sitemap generation.
+It is used in the sitemap generation.

 The theme (required)
 --------------------